Election-Tech-Initiative/electionguard/docs/overview/Roadmap.md

     * Run a post-election election audit with Inyo, California using [VotingWorks Arlo][voting-works] using ElectionGuard as a back end
     * Identify learnings and code refactoring necessary to reflect the different data structures and scalability considerations of audits

-??? done "Update the ElectionGuard specification to 0.95.0"
+??? done "Update the ElectionGuard Specification to 0.95.0"

 ??? done "Support building ElectionGuard into additional voting systems"